-Hurtigruten cancelled its remaining cruises scheduled for 2020 due to the rise in Coronavirus (COVID-19) cases in Europe and the Americas, the company announced on Thursday, September 17.
+Hurtigruten canceled its remaining cruises scheduled for 2020 due to the rise in COVID cases in Europe and the Americas, the company announced on Thursday, September 17.
 In a statement, Hurtigruten said their goal was to resume operations in January 2021.

 The decision affects the company’s so-called expedition cruises (Arctic and Antarctic itineraries) while Hurtigruten's ferry shipping services (transporting passengers and goods along the Norwegian coast) continues.
 The latest cancellations affected only Hurtigruten's expedition fleet - the ships Fridtjof Nansen, Roald Amundsen, Spitsbergen and Fram.